Abbott to buy Latin American drugmaker CFR in $2.9 billion deal

 Barclays advised Abbott on the transaction and Deutsche Bank Securities advised CFR Pharmaceuticals.

-(Additional reporting by Alexandra Ulmer and Rosalba O'Brien in Santiago and Esha Dey in Bangalore; Editing by Jeffrey Benkoe, Sofina Mirza-Reid and Lisa Von Ahn)
+(Additional reporting by Alexandra Ulmer in Santiago and Esha Dey in Bangalore; Editing by Savio D'Souza, Jeffrey Benkoe and Sofina Mirza-Reid)

 LONDON The Bank of England will spell out more clearly what insurers should be doing to protect policyholders such as the elderly after a report called for clearer safeguards.